dstackai/dstack/docs/workflows.md

       name: python
     ```

-Below, is the list of built-in providers:
+Below, is the list of built-in `Providers`:

 [//]: # (TODO: Move built-in providers into a separate guide)

 #### Python

-The `python` provider runs a Python script on a single machine with required resources.
+The `python` `Provider` runs a Python script on a single machine with required resources.

-Here's the parameters supported by the provider:
+Here's the supported parameters:

 | Parameter             | Required | Description                                         |
 |-----------------------|----------|-----------------------------------------------------|